All Episodes

 Don't worry about that.

-You won't be choke choking on your figgy pudding when uh Paul McCartney uh comes up.
+You won't be choking on your figgy pudding when Paul McCartney comes up.

-I love I love the way all the all the papers around the country are now reporting what they've got or they think they've got out of the health care bill.
+I love the way all the papers around the country are now reporting what they've got or they think they've got out of the healthcare bill.

-Uh so for example the Boston Globe reported that the healthcare bill that the Senate is expected to pass on Christmas Eve has protections that ensure Massachusetts pioneering health insurance overhaul will remain intact.
+So for example, the Boston Globe reported that the healthcare bill that the Senate is expected to pass on Christmas Eve has protections that ensure Massachusetts pioneering health insurance overhaul will remain intact.

-I uh I was told all during the 2008 campaign by a lot of people that Massachusetts had solved the health care problem by its fantastic health care reform.
+I was told all during the 2008 campaign by a lot of people that Massachusetts had solved the healthcare problem by its fantastic health care reform.

 But suddenly the healthcare reform in Massachusetts is now so vulnerable that it requires some kind of federal protection.

-No, the minute you pass it, that's all you're gonna be talking about forever and ever and ever.
+No, the minute you pass it, that's all you're going to be talking about forever and ever and ever.

-Go to any uh election campaign in Canada or Britain or even in France and it's all about uh it's all about the health care.
+Go to any election campaign in Canada or Britain or even in France.

-Hell uh the Secretary for health becomes the most important cabinet position.
+The Secretary for Health becomes the most important cabinet position.

-Uh that's just something you pass through on the way to the big time gig which is Secretary of Health.
+That's just something you pass through on the way to the big time gig, which is Secretary of Health.

 That's all you talk about at the political level forever and ever and ever.

-And what's happened in Massachusetts is a microcosm uh of that.
+And what's happened in Massachusetts is a microcosm of that.

-But don't worry because the health care bill in the Senate, quote, also includes five hundred million dollars in extra money for the state, Senator John F. Kerry said yesterday.
+But don't worry, because the healthcare bill in the Senate, quote, also includes $500 million in extra money for the state, Senator John F. Kerry said yesterday.

-He nevertheless managed in fact, I think he must have got he's surely got more per constituent than Ben Nelson, uh Ben Nelson did.
+In fact, I think he must have, he's surely got more per constituent than Ben Nelson did.

-Uh but presumably the tanning bed tax doesn't uh affect him because he's got so many homes all over the place.
+But presumably the tanning bed tax doesn't affect him because he's got so many homes all over the place.

-So he can he's uh like he's off the coast of Martha's Vineyard and he's windsurfing in the buttock hugging uh yellow spandex and he's getting a great tan, and then he can fly to the ski he's got this ski lodge in Colorado, is it uh w which is actually some eighth century barn that he had flown over uh timber by the creek.
+So he can, he's like he's off the coast of Martha's Vineyard and he's windsurfing in the buttock-hugging yellow spandex and he's getting a great tan and then he can fly to the ski.

-And uh and then he had himself flown out Botox Dyrow by Botox eyebrow out to Colorado to enjoy a ski vacation.
+And then he had himself flown out Botoxed eyebrow by Botox eyebrow out to Colorado to enjoy a ski vacation.

 He won't have to worry about the tanning salon tax.

-But what what gets to me is this way we look at it, the Boston Globe, these are trained reporters, these are people who've done twelve years in journalism school or whatever they do to be able to write like that.
+These are people who've done 12 years in journalism school or whatever they do to be able to write like that.

-And they put it includes five hundred million dollars in extra money for the state.
+And they put, it includes $500 million in extra money for the state.

 And nobody thinks, hey, where did that come from?

-You just go to the Department of Extra Money and take out five hundred million?
+You just go to the Department of Extra Money and take out $500 million?

 No.

-Is there a jurisdiction that that is responsible for generating the extra money?
+Is there a jurisdiction that is responsible for generating the extra money?

-Clearly it's no longer one of the fifty states.
+Clearly, it's no longer one of the 50 states.

 Where is it?